The Impact of the COVID-19 Supply Chain Disruption

 Since then, 70% of supply chain decision-makers said that COVID-19 is creating the biggest impact on the supply chain currently, according to Jabil's Special Report: Supply Chain Resilience in a Post-Pandemic World.

-Furthermore, other disruptions like supply constraints, logistics lockdowns and increased demand are adding to the complexities of doing business during the pandemic.
+Furthermore, supply disruption has become synonymous with the coronavirus outbreak, as logistics lockdowns and demand increases add to the complexities of doing business during the global pandemic.
 Download the full report.

 Which of the following market dynamics are impacting your company's supply chain?